Table of Contents

 What does that mean to me right now?

-• Does the ADA apply to hotels and shelters?
+Does the ADA apply to hotels and shelters?

-• Can a shelter or hotel refuse my service animal?
+Can emergency sheltering operations refuse my service animal?

-• The hotel and shelter can only ask two questions: (1) is the dog a service animal required because of a disability, and (2) what work or task has the dog been trained to perform.
+- When evacuating or displaced to a hotel/motel, “no pets” policy must be modified that it does not apply to people accompanied by their service animals.
+The hotel and shelter can only ask two questions: (1) is the dog a service animal required because of a disability, and (2) what work or task has the dog been trained to perform.
 Staff cannot ask about the person’s disability, require medical documentation, require a special identification card or training documentation for the dog, or ask that the dog demonstrate its ability to perform the work or task.

-• Only canines or miniature horses qualify as service animals under the ADA.
+- Only canines or miniature horses qualify as service animals under the ADA.

-• Allergies and fear of dogs are not valid reasons for denying access or refusing service to people using service animals.
+- Allergies and fear of dogs are not valid reasons for denying access or refusing service to people using service animals.
 When a person who is allergic to dog dander and a person who uses a service animal must spend time in the same room or facility, for example, in a school classroom or at a homeless shelter, they both should be accommodated by assigning them, if possible, to different locations within the room or different rooms in the facility.

-• Can a shelter or hotel refuse me if they require a driver’s license for identification purposes If I do not have a driver’s license because of my disability?
+Can a shelter or hotel refuse me if they require a driver’s license for identification purposes if I do not have a driver’s license because of my disability?

-• A shelter or hotel cannot demand a driver’s license as identification.
+- A shelter or hotel cannot demand a driver’s license as identification.
 Another form of identification should be accepted if you are unable to get a driver’s license because of your disability.

 The Fair Housing Act Amended states that persons with disabilities cannot be discriminated against with regard to housing.
 This includes the ability to ask for accommodations (changes) to the policies of property owners or management companies you are renting from.
 Section 504 of the Rehabilitation Act of 1973 provides that all governmental programs shall be accessible for persons with disabilities.